 To save money, make your own cake or cupcakes instead of hiring a baker.
 You can use a cake topper instead of fancy icing designs.
 I printed paper characters and taped them to toothpicks for free cupcake toppers!

 Look for decorations on Free Cycle or a local Buy Nothing group.
 People are often trying to get rid of extras!
+Consider using free printables like these free printable Birthday cards!

 Time your party to be mid-morning or in the afternoon so people aren’t expecting a full meal and you can just serve snacks.